SagarBangari/SagarBangari/README.md

-# 👋 Hi, I’m Sagar
+<h1 align="center">👋 Hi, I’m Sagar</h1>

 ## 👨‍💻 About Me

-🎓 I’m a Computer Science Engineering student at **[BMS College of Engineering]**
+🎓 I’m a Computer Science Engineering student at **BMS College of Engineering**
-💡 Passionate about Web Development, Problem Solving, and Open Source
+💡 Passionate about Web Development and Problem Solving
 🚀 Currently learning MERN stack and exploring new technologies

 ---